Cavorter/cavort/content/posts/2006-05-23-a-bargain-at-twice-the-price.md

 On the plus side, it was free.

-<strong>Update</strong>: The friend I saw it with has <a href="http://resolute.livejournal.com/49137.html">a bit more to say</a>, though with plenty of spoilers.
+<strong>Update</strong>: The friend I saw it with has [a bit more to say](http://resolute.livejournal.com/49137.html), though with plenty of spoilers.